-Welcome to Year 4 with Mr Filby.
+Welcome to Year 4 with Mr Filby and Mr Powell.

 Here is some information about the upcoming term and ways you can help accelerate your children’s learning!

 |Subject Area||Learning||How you can help at home|

 |At the start of year 4 the children will focus on recapping the much of what they achieved in year 3 while applying it to our Potions topic.
 Soon after this we will move on more advanced skills such as subordinate clauses and other ways of progressively building a varied and rich vocabulary and an increasing range of sentence starters.||·Checking your child’s syntax, grammar and spelling rather editing their work for them try and have a discussion with your child about what they need to improve.

 Encourage them to use new vocabulary, especially that related to the topic.

 ·Your child should take as much care with their homework as they with their work in school.

 |Phonics/Spelling||Spelling is taught as part of an English lesson most days of the week.
 Year 4 spellings further what they learnt in year 3 by the further use of prefixes and suffixes, a wider range of homophones, words that are often misspelt and using possessive apostrophes for singular and plural words.
 Children are taught to use the first 2 or 3 letters of a word to check its definition or spelling in a dictionary.
 Spelling tests take place once a week on Fridays in the form of simple sentences dictated by the teacher.||·Practice the common exemption words as well as the word that have been given to your children for the spelling test